 Keep your holiday footprint small by purchasing locally crafted gifts from small businesses.
 And if you can’t find everything on your list close to home, check out our eco-friendly holiday gift guide for plenty of great ideas!
 Everything on the list is produced by our partners, which means that anything you purchase will plant a tree!
 And from awesome tree-inspired apparel to the smoothest bourbon and beautifully produced sustainable headphones, there’s sure to be something for everyone on your list.

 6. Make Sustainable Christmas Decorations

-Get creative and use things you have around the house to create your own unique, adorable Christmas decorations.
-This can be extra special if you use items from a deceased loved one to create a memento ornament that will remind you of all the beautiful Christmas memories you shared with them.
-It’s also a great project to keep kids busy when they’re on break from school and can even be made into a virtual crafting party with your friends and family!
+Get creative and use things that you have around the house to create your own unique, adorable Christmas decorations.
+This can be extra special, for example, if you use items from a deceased loved one to create a memento ornament that will remind you of all the beautiful Christmas memories you once shared.
+It’s also a great project to keep kids busy when they’re on break from school, or a crafting party with your friends and family!

 As the holidays draw near, many wish to send a card to commemorate the season.
-And this year, when most of us won't be seeing each other face to face, sending a greeting card may feel especially important.
-But as appreciated as they are, many cards get thrown away once the season is over.
+But as appreciated as they are, many cards get thrown away once the holidays are over.
 The solution?
 Send an eco friendly holiday greeting card that’s made from recycled or recyclable paper — or, choose from one of our several e-card options to go zero waste and plant a tree to boot!